oddbird/oddleventy/content/blog/2022/shared-elements.md

 (both discreet values)
 are used to re-order the list
 in different ways.
-I wanted to animate the re-ordering, to make it clear what's happening, but in a hurry
+I wanted to animate the re-ordering to make it clear what's happening, but in a hurry
 I didn't want to mess with